Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/javascript.md

 ## Optionally using jQuery

-**You don't need jQuery in Boosted 5**, but it's still possible to use our components with jQuery.
-If Boosted detects `jQuery` in the `window` object, it'll add all of our components in jQuery's plugin system.
+**You don't need jQuery in OUDS Web 5**, but it's still possible to use our components with jQuery.
+If OUDS Web detects `jQuery` in the `window` object, it'll add all of our components in jQuery's plugin system.
 This allows you to do the following:

 ```js
 // to enable tooltips, with default configuration